Troubleshooting steps to get a device checking in again.

 macOS devices enrolled in Kandji attempt to check in every 15 minutes.
 If a device isn't checking in, review the following quick fixes to attempt to regain communication between Kandji and the device.

 - Internet: Make sure the device has an active, unblocked internet connection.
-If possible, try a different connection, like a mobile hot spot to rule out the internet connection as the reason.
+If possible, try a different connection, like a mobile hot spot, to rule out the internet connection as the reason.

-sudo kandji runin Terminal.app to force Kandji to check-in.
+sudo kandji runin Terminal.app to force Kandji to check in.
 The Terminal output may provide details on the current status of Kandji.

-- Reboot: If a process has stalled, restarting the device may resolve the issue help the device start checking in normally.
+- Reboot: If a process has stalled, restarting the device may resolve the issue and help the device start checking in normally.

 Note: Kandji waits up to 30 minutes to check in after a reboot to ensure the device is not occupied with updates or other activities.

-- Re-enroll: Manually re-enrolling the problem device may resolve any check-in related issues.
+- Re-enroll: Manually re-enrolling the problem device may resolve any check-in-related issues.